AospRemixer/Arbi/README.md

 ![ErrorDownload](https://user-images.githubusercontent.com/67806882/163738498-4f4f77a8-ead3-4e5f-bff0-86c24adb70a2.png)

 ### Step 3.
-* Extract all the files from the .zip file you download.
-You can use Zzip, or the windows default extractor.
+* Extract all the files from the .zip file you just downloaded.
+You can use 7-zip, or the windows default extractor.

 ### Step 4.
 * Locate setup.exe, and run the setup file.
 Finish the setup (which only takes 10 seconds at max).